dailydevops/healthchecks/README.md

 | .NET 8.0     | :heavy_check_mark: Yes |                                  |

 Why did we choose this approach?
 Because we want to be able to take advantage of the latest language features of the .NET platform and the performance gains that come with them.
 We know that not all of our NuGet packages will gain performance from this, but this is our general strategy and nobody knows what the future will bring.

+### Why not .NET Standard?
+With the .NET Standard Microsoft created a specification for APIs that are intended to be available on all .NET implementations.
+This was a great idea, but it also has some drawbacks.
+The main drawback is that the .NET Standard is a specification and not an implementation.
+This means that the real work is done by .NET implementations, such as .NET 5.0 and later versions.
+Which is why we decided us against the .NET Standard and for the concrete .NET implementations.

+See [The future of .NET Standard](https://devblogs.microsoft.com/dotnet/the-future-of-net-standard/) for more details.